jimbateson/jamesbateson.co.uk/src/articles/accessibility-documentation-in-figma-mockups.md

 By considering how components and/or pages might be structured semantically at the design stage, encourages accessibility to be considered earlier in the process (or 'shift left'), not just done at the development stage.
 Although accessibility should be considered even earlier in the process.
 I think the annotation kit is an excellent way to make sure that when the developer starts building the mockup, how the markup might be structured has already been thought about, and there is less chance something will be missed.

 ### Focus Order

+When designing components with several interactive elements or potentially complex interactions, focus order is often something that sometimes can arise as an issue when it comes to development.

+This plugin enables you to add to numbers to elements in the mockup

 ### Stark in Figma